bryce-mcmath/traderu/docs/PRESENTATION.md

 ### Wilson

 Hello, I'm Wilson.
-I'm a graduate from UVic as an engineer and pivoted to web development after, where I worked as a dev for three years.
+I have degree in Computer Engineering from UVic and pivoted to web development after that, where I worked as a dev for a little while.
+I'm always interested learning in new web technologies to put to good use.

 ## App Explanation